Sonia meets Cong leaders months after they wrote to her seeking party overhaul

-Sonia meets Cong leaders months after they wrote to her seeking party overhaul1 min read .
-12:16 PM IST
+Sonia Gandhi meets Congress leaders months after they wrote to her seeking party overhaul1 min read .
+Updated: 19 Dec 2020, 04:49 PM IST

+- The Congress has already decided to hold elections for the post of Congress president and that process is underway

+NEW DELHI : Congress president Sonia Gandhi Saturday met a group of party leaders who had written to her a few months ago seeking a complete overhaul of the organisation.

 This is the first time that Gandhi is meeting Congress leaders in person since the outbreak of the coronavirus pandemic.